CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **Medium computation**.
 Technical specifications:**Core:8; memory 30 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standard.xxlarge; Billing Units: 10.4 units/h**.
 This option is ideal for running complex statistical or genome analysis (for example: using the command line to run specific scripts).
 You can compare this desktop to a powerful laptop provided by your organization's  IT unit.

 * **Heavy computation**: Technical specifications: **Core:32; memory 116 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: hpc.5.32core; Billing Units: 52 units/h**.
 This option is ideal for running non-interactive programmatic analysis (machine learning) that requires heavy computation.
 Please do not choose this option for simple analysis, as it consumes considerable resources.

+3. All desktops' default disk (or storage) space is 80 GB.
+You can extend the disk space up to 200 GB with the option: **Add External volume**.
+Note: you can't extend the disk space after you have created the virtual desktop.
+Additional disk space can be required by writing to servicedesk@csc.fi (subject: Sensitive data);

+4. Finally, press on **Create desktop**.
+The operation is entirely automated and can take **up to 30 minutes**.
+If you try accessing the virtual desktop during this process, an error message will be displayed asking you to return later.

 !!!
 Note
         For support in choosing the correct option for your needs, don't hesitate to contact us at servicedesk@csc.fi (email subject: Sensitive Data).